Digitalswede/ADS_2021/README.md

 <details>
 <summary> 6.2 Writing paper </summary>

   I helped write the paper as much as possible.
 Before the writing started, I gave a detailed overview of our subquestions and answered them, which helped form the base for our paper.
 Of course the structure changed a lot since then, but it was a start.
-I worked a lot on the introduction and method parts of the paper, although it was definately a group effort.
-The introduction was the first section of the paper I started writing, and I put a lot of effort in to make it good.
+I worked a lot on the introduction part, including background and research problem of the paper.
+I also wrote content in other sections, but my primary focus (since we divided it up) was the introduction.
+The introduction was the first section of the paper I started writing, and I put a lot of effort in to make it as good as possible.
 I hope the introduction properly showcases our domain and the purpose of our work, since I put a lot of time into it.

  I also helped other group members writing the paper by giving constructive feedback, always being mindful of other people's work and not criticizing.
-I ended up making quite a few corrections to the paper in most sections, an effort that I hope changed our paper for the better.
+I ended up making quite a few corrections to the paper in most sections, an effort that I hope changed our paper for the better since I feel it's important to deliver a strong paper.

   It is difficult to give examples here, since writing the paper is a continuous process and quite hard to measure in terms of contribution.
 </details>